thewaterwalker/aws_notes/README.md

   - note that you can also choose memory optimised and implement the storage type that you need
 - Advanced Computing are P3, P2, G3 and F1
   - these include GPUs and FPGAs
+- Dedicated Instances
+  - an EC2 instance that runs on hardware that is dedicated to a single customer
+  - may share hardware with other EC2 instances from the same AWS account that are not dedicated
+- Dedicated Hosts
+  - used to launch EC2 instances on physical servers that are dedicated for your use
+  - allow you to use existing software licences that are on that physical server

 ## EC2 Pricing Categories
 - On Demand : available immediately and charged per minute of use.
 Not much of a discount for using these